Psalms For Life

 with nations praising you forever and ever.

 Distinctly Middle Eastern in flavor, this psalm presents the king as Commander-in-chief and his bride, who derives her royal position from him, bowing before him.
 In other respects, the psalm is not typically Middle Eastern at all.
 Instead of being a law unto himself, this king defends humility.
-While kings often claim to be on the side of justice and truth, kings in the honor-shame cultures of the Middle East don’t aspire to humility as this king does.
-(Of course, a national leader who humbly submits and answers to God is equally radical in the West.)
+While kings often claim to be on the side of justice and truth, kings in the honor-shame cultures of the Middle East never aspire to humility as this king does.
+Of course, a national leader who humbly submits and answers to God is equally radical in the West.

-In addressing the king as “God,” the psalmist may mean two things simultaneously.
-It likely means that David’s successors represent God on earth.
+In addressing the king as “God,” the psalmist likely means that David’s successors represent God on earth.
 Just as God told Moses, “I have made you God to Pharaoh” (Ex.
-7:1), so all of David’s successors were in a sense “God” to their people and the surrounding nations.
-However, the psalm also points beyond David’s immediate successors to his ultimate successor, his “greater son,” the Messiah, who would reign over the earth in God’s stead.
-So, the psalm’s description of the ideal king is a description of the Messiah.
+7:1), so each of David’s successors were in a sense “God” to their people and the surrounding nations.
+However, the psalmist likely also points beyond David’s immediate successors to his ultimate successor, his “greater son,” the Messiah, who would uniquely reign over the earth in God’s stead.
+So, the psalm can be taken as describing the Messiah.

 Beyond its being a royal wedding song, the psalm speaks to the whole theme of love and marriage, which is why Jews have traditionally used it as a wedding song.
-But since the king points to the promised Messiah, we can also take his bride as picturing Christ’s bride, the Church.
+Since the king pictures the Messiah, Christians will see his bride as picturing Christ’s bride, the Church.
 Thus, modelling our relationship to Jesus, the psalm invites us to forsake all others, submit to Christ, and “be ravished” by him.
 Our reigning under him flows always from our intimate relationship to him, not vice-versa.
 Thus, we enter his presence with joyful celebration.

 I’m never free, Jesus, till I submit to you, nor ever chaste unless you ravish me.
 Help me renounce every competing loyalty.
 Captivate me with your beauty that I may embrace you and your reign with wild abandon.
 Grant me humility and joy in your service.
 Amen.